 - Prioritize: I have yet to meet a client who has the financial resources to accomplish all of their financial goals.
 We ALL have to prioritize according to our values and make financial decisions accordingly.
 Remember, alignment must be achieved with YOUR values, not your advisors values, or values you perceive to be the “right” ones.
-Don’t skip this step because this is where your financial habits really start to change!
+Action: Set priorities.

-- Automate: Automation goes hand-in-hand with Simplification.
+- Automate: Automation goes hand-in-hand with simplification.
 Try to make financial decisions once instead of monthly.
 Automate your loan payments and savings to save time and insure you stay on track.
 Just about every bank has some type of automated bill pay and transfer capability that can be customized to your needs.
 Action: Setup automation of your savings, investing, and debt payments.